TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

 Property value constraints are simple business rules that can be declared beside the property in the .rhe script.
 The following concepts are available in CommonConcepts package:

-* `Required` - a property value must be entered when saving a records.
+* `Required` - The property value must be entered when saving a record.
   There are two subvariant of this concept:
   * `SystemRequired` - The user does not need to enter the property value, but it's value should be entered (perhaps automatically by some other business rules).
   * `UserRequired` - User (or client applications) needs to provide the property value.